-The discussion and analysis of our financial condition and results of operations are based upon our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
+The discussion and analysis of our financial condition and results of operations are based upon our consolidated financial statements, which have been prepared in accordance with GAAP.
 Below, we have provided expanded discussion of our more significant accounting policies, estimates and judgments.
 We believe these accounting policies reflect our more significant estimates and assumptions used in preparation of our financial statements.
 See the notes to our consolidated financial statements included elsewhere in this quarterly report for additional information regarding these accounting policies.